What you can and cannot do now that Ontario has tightened its stay-at-home order | CBC News

 Ontario Premier Doug Ford announced new public health measures on Friday that tighten the stay-at-home order already in place and include new restrictions on travel between provinces.

-The stay-at-home order first instituted on April 8 for four weeks will now be extended until May 20.
+The stay-at-home order, first imposed on April 8 for four weeks, will now be extended until May 20.

 According to the provincial government, the new measures are intended to curb the rising numbers of COVID-19 as the third wave of the pandemic continues.